alionacj/earworm/notes.md

 - latest session open by default
 - progress bar

-add transition fades

-expand on sound options
+(probably later)
 new user experience

-do the thing matt showed us with all or nothing queries
+routes inaccessible unless current spot in session add transition fades do the thing matt showed us with all or nothing queries

 -- BUGS --
-first question of session stored twice
+*** interval names in all caps